Agents of Change: How AI is Reshaping MarTech Workflows

 Each phase has different goals, different tools, and different data flowing through.

-Now layer in the martech vendor* landscape. *not comprehensive list
+Now layer in the martech vendor landscape (not a comprehensive list).

 If you've been in this world for more than five minutes, you know that no single platform owns the entire customer journey.
 Instead, practitioners orchestrate an ecosystem: